braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/fb_audience_sync.md

 ### Step 2: Add a Facebook Audience Step in Canvas

-Add a step in your Canvas, select the dropdown at the top of the step, and select “Facebook Audience Step”.
+Add a step in your Canvas, select the dropdown at the top of the step, and select __Facebook Audience__ Step.

 ![audience sync][20]{:style="max-width:70%"}

 ### Step 3: Sync Setup

-Click on the “Custom Audience” button to open the step editor.
+Click on the __Custom Audience__ button to open the step editor.

 Select the desired ad account.
 Then you will have to option to Sync with an Existing Audience or Create a New Audience.